makgyver/fluke/docs/config_log.md

 Tensorboard is a popular tool for experiment tracking and visualization in the TensorFlow ecosystem.
-Please, refer to the [Tensorboard documentation](https://www.tensorflow.org/tensorboard) for more information. `fluke` natively supports Tensorboard logging through the `fluke.utils.log.TensorboardLog` logger.
+Please, refer to the [Tensorboard documentation](https://www.tensorflow.org/tensorboard) for more information. `fluke` natively supports Tensorboard logging through the [TensorboardLog](#fluke.utils.log.TensorboardLog) logger.
 You can set the `tensorboard` logger in the experiment configuration file as follows:

 ```yaml
 ...